sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 In the example the browser will first go to https://www.sitespeed.io/documentation/ and then with a primed cache navigate to https://www.sitespeed.io/.

 ### How do I set a cookie?
-The current way to set cookies is to add a request header using **-r**.
-We may want to add specific cookie functionality in the future!
+Since 7.2.0 the best way to add a cookie is by using <code>--cookie name=value</code> where the name is the name of the cookie and the value ... the value :) The cookie will be set on the domain that you test.

 ### How do I test multiple pages in the same run?